back

 How Your Credit Score Works

 Your credit score is a three-digit number that represents your trustworthiness with money.
 This trustworthiness with money is sometimes called “creditworthiness.”
-If you’re creditworthy, it means you have a good credit history, and you manage your money well.
+The lower the score, the more you are considered a risky borrower.

-Three major companies track your credit history.
+Three major credit reporting agencies track your credit history.
 They keep track of your financial behavior and compile it into things called “credit reports.”
+They also have your credit scores, which usually come with a credit report.

-While each credit bureaus will have its own credit scoring models, the most common one that lenders check is your FICO score.
+While each one of the three credit bureaus will have its own credit scoring models, the most common one that lenders check is your FICO score.

 Here’s the breakdown of a FICO score:

-Having a credit score of 670 and above will make it easier to borrow money and get reasonable interest rates.
-If you have a score below 670, you may still be able to get a loan, but you likely won’t receive excellent interest rates or flexible terms and conditions.
+The national average FICO® Score currently sits at 716 as of April 2022.2 Having a credit score of 670 and above will make it easier to borrow money from a personal loan and get reasonable interest rates.
+If you have a credit score below 670, you may still be able to get a personal loan or other loan options, but you likely won’t receive an excellent interest rate or flexible terms and conditions.
 Knowing what credit score is needed for a personal loan is crucial for your financial stability.

 What’s Included In a Credit Report?